X

 Slade Cecconi continued to dominate as he struck out a season-high nine batters en route to defeating the Houston Astros on Wednesday evening.
 Since June 1, Cecconi has held an impressive 2.72 ERA with a 1.21 WHIP across 39 2/3 innings.

 While his success should not be diminished, fantasy managers should spend with caution.
 Under the hood, he holds a 4.76 xERA and a .265 xBA.
-His primary pitch, his four-seamer, holds a high .430 xwOBA.
+His primary pitch, his four-seamer, has a high .430 xwOBA.

 David Festa, SP, Minnesota Twins